Unemployment claims jump in Cape County

 Sign up for our newsletter about the coronavirus (COVID-19)

-Gerau said it will take months, and perhaps longer, to bring the area's economy back to "gradually ease people back into as much normalcy as we can" once the coronavirus outbreak subsides.
+Gerau said it will take months, and perhaps longer, to bring the areas economy back to gradually ease people back into as much normalcy as we can once the coronavirus outbreak subsides.

 Scott, Perry and Bollinger counties also saw significant jumps in unemployment claims in March.